-The academy needs to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
+The academy does not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Further information relating to use of CCTV can be located in the CCTV policy.
-Any enquiries relating to the CCTV system should be directed to the Operations Manager of the Academy.
+For further information relating to use of CCTV, contact should be made with the Operations Manager of the Academy.